AmbientServices/AmbientServices/README.md

 The code can be built using either Microsoft Visual Studio 2017+, Microsoft Visual Studio Code, or .NET Core command-line utilities.

 Binaries are available at https://www.nuget.org/packages/AmbientServices.

+## Contributions
+Contributions are welcome under the following conditions:
+1. no new assembly dependencies are introduced
+2. code coverage by unit tests cover all new lines and conditions whenever possible
+3. documentation is updated appropriately
+4. style for code and documentation contributions remains consistent